 Being from Australia, seeing a frozen lake doesn’t happen ever, so seeing this was magical.
 Mammoth Hot Springs is a sight to be witnessed by all.
 The colors and the features can’t be described but must be seen.
 So, do yourself a favor and visit.

 Lucky last on my top three was the Grand Canyon of Yellowstone.
 As the name suggests, this is an impressive canyon topped off with a raging waterfall.
 Other spots to be noted are Old Faithful, a cone geyser always waiting to excite onlookers, and finally getting a campsite and staying in the park.

 Without a doubt enjoying the park from the comfort of our RV was undoubtedly a highlight.

 Yellowstone National Park is a must-see purely because I have seen nothing like it and nothing quite as spectacular, except maybe Antarctica, but that is another story.

 One of my favorite places in the entire world is Big Sur, California.

-I grew up in Monterey, about 40 minutes north of Big Sur, and visited on a regular basis.
-The Big Sur coastline boasts incredible natural beauty as well as many iconic sights, including McWay Falls, Pfeiffer Beach, Garapatta State Park and Bixby Creek Bridge.
+I grew up in Monterey, about 40 minutes north of Big Sur, and visited regularly.
+The Big Sur coastline boasts incredible natural beauty and many iconic sights, including McWay Falls, Pfeiffer Beach, Garapatta State Park, and Bixby Creek Bridge.

 Stopping on the drive up or down the coast to visit any of these spots is a great way to break up the trip!
-Another beautiful viewpoint can be found by stopping at the famous Nepenthe Restaurant, which offers lots of delicious food (including vegetarian and vegan options), as well as a gorgeous view down the coastline from their upper deck.
+Another beautiful viewpoint is at the famous Nepenthe Restaurant, which offers lots of delicious food (including vegetarian and vegan options), as well as a gorgeous view down the coastline from their upper deck.